infi-nl/coding-dojo-neo4j-graph-database/README.md

 If you succeeded you might want to find out which other people were involved with The Matrix.

-Tip: instead of returning specific variables, you can also use a wildcard: `RETURN *`
+Tip: instead of returning specific variables, you can also use a wildcard and return everything: `RETURN *`

 ### 3. Who's Eddie?